aabriism/aabriism.github.io/philosophy/religion.md

 Aabriism is itself a religion and its Central Belief encourages moral agency.
 Its first discussion encourages everyone to believe their life has meaning.

-Some atheists may balk at having a religion because word "religion" has been so strongly associated with horrible actions and nonsensical thoughts promoted in the name of religion.
+Some atheists may balk at having a religion because they have associated the word "religion" with horrible actions and nonsensical thoughts.
 Yet Aabriism is a religion.
-Perhaps in some small way this could help soften the view towards religion and separate  criticism of religion from  criticism of the actions taken by a church or it's adherents.
+Perhaps we should separate criticism of religion from  criticism of the actions taken by a church or it's adherents.

 #### ------